dark-assist/termux-gui/README.md

 ## Tips

-- If you encounter errors during the installation of our special shell prompt, try uninstalling any >
+- If you encounter errors during the installation of our special shell prompt, try uninstalling your previous sell prompt changer.

 ## Contributing